uniVocity/shopify/README.md

-# Welcome to our Cardano e-commerce integration project
+# Welcome to the Cardano e-commerce integration project

 This project aims to build Cardano integrations with [Shopify](https://www.shopify.com/?ref=univocity) and enable online shops and customers to exchange ADA for goods with 0 fees and commissions.